Algebro-Geometric Solutions of the Generalized Virasoro Constraints: Applications

-It must be pointed out that, bearing in mind Theorem~\ref{thm:HomModAutxC((z))}, Proposition~\ref{prop:LieAlgLift} and Theorem~\ref{thm:uniqueness}, we conclude that the action $\bar\rho'_{{\mathbf s}}$ (i.e. that induced by $\rho'_{{\mathbf s}}$ on $\C[[t_1,t_3,\ldots]]$) is the \emph{universal} action for the case of KdV (i.e. $h(z)=z^{-2}$).
-In particular, this agrees with the idea addressed in~\cite{MulaseSafnuk} that a certain $1$-parameter family, which would correspond to Eynard's \emph{spectral curve}, deforms the Witten-Kontsevich theory to other cases where the Virasoro also appears.
-Thus, we are led to the following generalization of~\cite[Theorem~1.2]{MulaseSafnuk} and \cite[Theorem~4.4]{LiuXu}:
+It must be pointed out that, bearing in mind Theorem~\ref{thm:HomModAutxC((z))}, Proposition~\ref{prop:LieAlgLift} and Theorem~\ref{thm:uniqueness}, we conclude that the action $\bar\rho'_{{\mathbf s}}$ (i.e., that induced by $\rho'_{{\mathbf s}}$ on ${\mathbb C}[[t_1,t_3,\ldots]]$) is the \emph{universal} action for the case of KdV (i.e., $h(z)=z^{-2}$).
+In particular, this agrees with the idea addressed in~\cite{MulaseSafnuk} that a certain $1$-parameter family, which would correspond to Eynard's \emph{spectral curve}, deforms the Witten--Kontsevich theory to other cases where the Virasoro also appears.
+Thus, our techniques provide an alternative proof of~\cite[Theorem~4.4]{MulaseSafnuk} (see also \cite[Theorem~2.1]{Kaz} and \cite[Theorem~4.1]{LiuXu}).